Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Abstract

 \section{Abstract}

 We evaluate how well Large Language Models (LLMs) latently recall and compose facts to answer multi-hop queries like \textify{In the year Scarlett Johansson was born, the Summer Olympics were hosted in the country of}.
-One major challenge in evaluating this ability is that LLMs may have developed shortcuts by encounters of the head entity \textify{Scarlett Johansson} and the answer entity \textify{United States} in the same training sequences or merely guess the answer based on frequency-based priors.
-To prevent shortcuts, we exclude test queries where the head and answer entities co-appear in pretraining corpora.
+One major challenge in such evaluation is that LLMs may have developed shortcuts by encountering the head entity \textify{Scarlett Johansson} and the answer entity \textify{United States} in the same training sequences or merely guess the answer based on frequency-based priors.
+To prevent shortcuts, we exclude test queries where the head and answer entities might have co-appeared during training.
 Through careful selection of relations and facts and systematic removal of cases where models might guess answers or exploit partial matches, we construct an evaluation dataset \dataset{} \textsc{(ShOrtCut-fRee lATent rEaSoning)}.
 We observe that LLMs demonstrate promising latent multi-hop reasoning abilities without exploiting shortcuts, but only for certain types of queries.
 For queries requiring latent recall of countries as the intermediate answer, the best models achieve 80\% latent composability, but this drops to just 5\% for the recall of years.
-Comparisons with Chain-of-Thought composability highlight a significant gap between the ability of models to reason latently versus explicitly.
-Analysis reveals that latent representations of the intermediate answer are constructed more often in queries with higher latent composability, and shows the emergence of latent multi-hop reasoning during pretraining.
+Comparisons with Chain-of-Thought highlight a significant gap between the ability of models to reason latently versus explicitly.
+Analysis reveals that latent representations of the intermediate answer are constructed more often in queries with higher latent composability, and shows the emergence of latent multi-hop reasoning during pretraining.\footnote{Our code and dataset are available at \url{https://github.com/google-deepmind/latent-multi-hop-reasoning} and \url{https://huggingface.co/datasets/soheeyang/SOCRATES}, respectively.}